esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 - "About us", `data-state="about"`
 - "Let's stay in touch", `data-state="keepintouch"`

-A slide is fenced by three dashes, and (optionally) an HTML comment that indicates the slide type:
+A slide is fenced by three equals sign separator, and (optionally) an HTML comment that indicates the slide type:

 ```markdown